The President Is Not a King

-This shell game was most clearly on display in the context of impeachment.
+Trump’s impeachment provided a clear example of how he and his attorneys are playing a shell game with Congress, the courts, and the public.
 President Trump and his lawyers have repeatedly resisted other traditional forms of presidential accountability and emphasized impeachment as the main check on presidential abuses of power.
 For example, when claiming complete immunity from criminal prosecution or investigation at both the federal and state level for both official and unofficial actions, President Trump argues that the proper check on his authority is Congress’s power to impeach.

 But when Congress moves to use its impeachment powers as a check on the president, President Trump then systematically attempts to undermine the impeachment power.
 First, he refuses to provide evidence in response to congressional subpoenas or in any way cooperate with the impeachment inquiry, and claims that his advisors are absolutely immune from subpoena.
 Next, he claims that impeachment would be improper when there was no “witness with actual knowledge” that could testify as to the president’s actions and that Congress should have gone to court to enforce its subpoenas.
 Next, when Congress does go to court, the Justice Department argues that the courts are powerless to intervene in an interbranch dispute and that the only remedy is the impeachment power (and unfortunately, thus far that argument has prevailed).
 Finally, in impeachment proceedings, President Trump’s lawyers argue that he cannot be impeached for declining to respond to congressional subpoenas but instead only for “crime” or “crime-like” offenses, which, of course, elsewhere he has also suggested he is incapable of doing when exercising his official powers because Article II gives him “the right to do whatever I want as president.”